pqminh27/Tetris-Game-TypeScript/README.md

 # Tetris Game TypeScript

-A Mini Tetris Game using TypeScript, TailwindCSS
+A Mini Tetris Game using TypeScript, TailwindCSS with Vite

 ---